View related sites

 Sean is responsible for the Business and Marketing department.
 He joined the organisation as Development Manager for East Asia in 2001, and was Assistant Director, Business Development from 2005–2008.
 In an extensive career in ELT, Sean has taught English as a foreign language in Latin America, the Middle East and Europe.
 He also worked for the British Council in Saudi Arabia and the UK.
 He holds a degree in History and English from University College, Cork, and a postgraduate qualification in Business Administration from Henley Management School.

-The Admissions Testing Service offers a range of tests and tailored assessment services to support selection and recruitment for higher education and employment with a range of customers, including university consortia, medical councils, education ministries and professional organisations around the world.
+Cambridge Assessment Admissions Testing offers a range of tests and tailored assessment services to support selection and recruitment for higher education and employment with a range of customers, including university consortia, medical councils, education ministries and professional organisations around the world.

 The Digital and New Product Development department leads the development of innovative new digital assessment and learning products.